Feature Articles - Housing

 Low-cost strategies for staying cool and saving energy

-Marsha Alexander, Housing and Environmental Design Specialist, Jackson County, University of Missouri Extension
+Marsha Alexander, former Housing and Environmental Design Specialist, Jackson County, University of Missouri Extension

 During times of extreme heat, it is very important to take care of yourself.
 Older people and the very young have a harder time coping with hot weather.
 Here are some tips for keeping cool and staying healthy.